tomkdale/homeconfig/README.md

 # homedir

-Tom's dotfiles held here, do this on new machine install.
-If configuring a server (no X windows) then do the following from `server/ `
+Tom's dotfiles held here, run `./main.sh` to setup environment.
+If configuring a server (no X windows) then do the following from `server/server.sh `

 ```
 ## Standard Setup